UNSW-ZZSC9020/GitHub/README.md

 ## GitHub Education

 [GitHub Education](https://education.github.com/) is a collection of tools and events freely available for students and teachers.
-One of the tools offered in the GitHub Student Developer Pack which includes a GitHub Pro account while you are a student.
+One of the GitHub Student Developer Pack tools includes a GitHub Pro account while you are a student.
 GitHub Pro accounts provide access to private repositories with more than three collaborators.

-Go to [GitHub Student Developer Pack](https://education.github.com/pack) and click on ``Get your pack'' button.
-Follow the instructions that include uploading a proof that your are currelty an UNSW student.
+Go to [GitHub Student Developer Pack](https://education.github.com/pack) and click on “Get your pack” button.
+Follow the instructions that include uploading proof that you are currently a UNSW student.

 ## Git installation

 Throughout the course, you will need to be comfortable with git.
 It comes pre-installed on most Unix machines.
-To check if git is installed on your local machine use the command
+To check if git is installed on your local machine, use the command:

 `git status`